drhammed/drhammed/README.md

  - **Duration**: Jan '23 — Apr '23
  - **Location**: Kingston (Remote), Canada
      - Developed machine learning models to forecast greenhouse gas emissions in Canada and assess how Canada can meet its climate targets as part of the Global Methane Pledge.
-     - Data Analysis: Collected and preprocessed historical (30 years) greenhouse gas emission data for Canada.
+     - **Data Analysis**: Collected and preprocessed historical (30 years) greenhouse gas emission data for Canada.
 Conducted exploratory data analysis to identify trends and patterns in the data.
-     - Model Development: Developed time series forecasting models using SARIMA and Prophet to predict future emissions.
+     - **Model Development**: Developed time series forecasting models using SARIMA and Prophet to predict future emissions.
 Validated and optimized the models to ensure accurate forecasts.
-     - Evaluation and Reporting: Evaluated Canada’s climate policies and their effectiveness in meeting emission targets.
+     - **Evaluation and Reporting**: Evaluated Canada’s climate policies and their effectiveness in meeting emission targets.
 Projected future emission scenarios based on different policy interventions.
 Created visualizations and interactive Jupyter Notebooks to communicate findings.
-     - Documentation and Collaboration: Documented the entire project process and findings on GitHub.
+     - **Documentation and Collaboration**: Documented the entire project process and findings on GitHub.
 Collaborated with team to refine models and improve analysis.
-     - Achievements: Successfully developed accurate forecasting models that provide valuable insights into Canada’s progress toward emission reduction targets.
+     - **Achievements**: Successfully developed accurate forecasting models that provide valuable insights into Canada’s progress toward emission reduction targets.
 Contributed to policymaking by offering data-driven recommendations and projections.
      - **Technologies**: Python, SARIMA, Prophet, Pandas, Matplotlib, Jupyter Notebooks, GitHub